narkhedek3/assignment/README.md

 # Assignment

-  Listing of User and user activities from test.json using React.
+  Listing of User and user activities from test.json [dummy database] using React.

 # Live Demo